p4u/blockmessage/README.md

 Now, let's use encryption! `cat mykey` will show your public key, this is the one you must share with the people who want to secure communicate with you.

-If you want to send a message to Bob, you must know in advance his public key and a wallet address.
-This is how the command would look:
+If Alice wants to send an encrypted message to Bob, she must know in advance his public key and a wallet address.
+This is why Bob has just sent a plain text message to Alice announcing his public key.

+Here is how the send encrypted command would look like (from Bob to Alice):

 ```
-./blockmessage.py --port=7777 --auth=bmsg:mypass -i mykey -s RHsvnXGs7iWbyQjJuqgi9VodA7RQWcu2ZM:1 --encrypt --text="Hi Bob, how is your foot doing?" --pubkey=02cc2916ca157ace0009db33b4c0926d23b2ee308a264468454e90db99811869bf
+./blockmessage.py --port=7777 --auth=bmsg:mypass -i mykey -s RHsvnXGs7iWbyQjJuqgi9VodA7RQWcu2ZM:1 --encrypt --text="Hi Bob, your weed is cool.
+Thanks for sharing!" --pubkey=02cc2916ca157ace0009db33b4c0926d23b2ee308a264468454e90db99811869bf
 ```

 Now Bob can read his encrypted messages by executing: